ElectionDataAnalysis/electiondata/docs/User_Guide.md

     * (required) a field delimiter `flat_file_delimiter` to be specified (usually `flat_file_delimiter=,` for csv or `flat_file_delimiter=tab` for .txt)
   * [[ will be obsolete: `concatenated-blocks` Clarity format derived from xml]]

-  `count_locations`: controls how the system looks for counts
+  `count_locations`: controls how the system looks for counts.
+Related optional and required parameters must be given under the `[count_locations]` header.
   * 'by_field_name' (NB: as of 12/2020, for this case system can handle only files with only one field-name row for the count fields.
 If there are multiple header rows for the count columns, use the 'by_column_number' option.)
     * (required) list `count_fields_by_name` of names of fields containing counts.
     * (required for 'excel' and 'flat_text' file_types) specify location of field names for count columns. with integer `count_field_name_row` (NB: top row not skipped is 0, next row is 1, etc.)
   * 'by_column_number'
     * (required) list `count_column_numbers` of column numbers containing counts.

   `string_locations`: controls how the system looks for the character strings used to munge the non-count information (Candidate, Party, etc.).
-There may be multiple, so the value is a list
+There may be multiple, so the value is a list.
+Related optional and required parameters must be given under the `[string_locations]` header.
   * 'from_field_values'
     * (required) either:
       * if all_rows=data (i.e., no field names) list `string_field_column_numbers` of integers designating columns (leftmost column is 0, next is 1, etc.)